AnushaCabral/AnushaCabral/README.md

 - 👋 Hi, I’m @AnushaCabral
 - 👀 I’m interested in ...
-DeFi
+SaaS + AI
 - 🌱 I’m currently learning ...
-Blockchain / Solidity Coding
+Microsoft 365 / AI
 - 💞️ I’m looking to collaborate on ...
-Opensource projects
+Information Security / AI
 - 📫 How to reach me ... @jKage#8358 on Discord

 <!---